matrix-org/synapse/docs/turn-howto.md

         user-quota=12 # 4 streams per video call, so 12 streams = 3 simultaneous relayed calls per user.
         total-quota=1200 #total number of simultaneous calls

+4. Also consider supporting TLS/DTLS.
+To do this, add the following settings to turnserver.conf:

+        # TLS certificates, including intermediate certs.
+        # For Let's Encrypt certificates, use `fullchain.pem` here.
+        cert=/path/to/fullchain.pem

+        # TLS private key file
+        pkey=/path/to/privkey.pem

-1. Ensure your firewall allows traffic into the TURN server on the ports you've configured it to listen on (remember to allow both TCP and UDP TURN traffic), in this example 3478 (both UDP and TCP).
+5. Ensure your firewall allows traffic into the TURN server on the ports you've configured it to listen on (remember to allow both TCP and UDP TURN traffic), in this example 3478 (both UDP and TCP).
     Also allows UDP traffic on the specified port-range, in this example 49100-49500.

-1. If you've configured coturn to support TLS/DTLS, generate or import your private key and certificate.
+6. If you've configured coturn to support TLS/DTLS, generate or import your private key and certificate.

+7. (Re)start the turn server:

+    If you used the Debian package (or have set up a systemd unit yourself):

+        systemctl restart coturn

+    If you installed from source:

+        bin/turnserver -o

+    For Docker instructions, see the run command above under "Docker"

 ## synapse Setup